 The Aadi Mahotsav acquaints people with and gives a peek into the rich tribal heritage and culture.
 This helps the underprivileged tribes get a bigger market for displaying and selling their arts and crafts.
 The Aadi Mahotsav is also an opportunity for the artisans to interact directly with art lovers and get first-hand feedback which can then better their creations and designs.

-Aadi Mahotsav establishes a direct connect between the masses and the tribal people.
+Aadi Mahotsav establishes a direct connection between the masses and the tribal people.
 A special feature of the festival is TRIBES India cuisines, created and presented in delectable forms to suit the urban taste by special tribal chefs.
-The craft demonstrations about making of various crafts and diverse entertaining cultural performances are arranged during the Mahotsav.
-It is a celebration of the tribal art and culture in holistic manner!
+The craft demonstrations about the making of various crafts and diverse entertaining cultural performances are arranged during the Mahotsav.
+It is a celebration of tribal art and culture in a holistic manner!

-In 2019-20, TRIFED has organized 16 Aadi Mahotsavs all across the country.
-The most recent Aadi Mahotsav, organised in November, 2020, in New Delhi registered a record footfall and was a grand success.
-More than 500+ artisans attended the festival and transacted business worth over Rs 20 Crores in the two-week long festival.
+In 2021-21, TRIFED has organized 16 Aadi Mahotsav all across the country.
+The most recent Aadi Mahotsav, organised in November 2021, in New Delhi registered a record footfall and was a grand success.
+More than 500+ artisans attended the festival and transacted business worth over Rs 20 Crores in the two-week-long festival.
 More than 500 cultural troupes performed at the festival.
-The festival, graced by several prominent personalities, had on display of over 240 stalls and saw a multitude of rich cultural performances.
+The festival, graced by several prominent personalities, had on display over 240 stalls and saw a multitude of rich cultural performances.
 It was a stupendous success.

 In an effort to boost the development of marketing of tribal products and enhance the tribal income, TRIFED participates in several other events and exhibitions organized by other Organisations/Agencies in different parts of the country for promotion and sale of tribal products.
 TRIFED also participates in few international exhibitions/trade fairs through Export Promotion Council for Handicrafts (EPCH) and India Trade Promotion Organisation (ITPO) in various countries.
 The aim is to widen the spread and reach of the work of the tribal artisans.